BhaveshBhargv/ASSAY/docs/05_rag.md

 ## 6. Verification

-- **5/5 tests pass**: splitter bounds, corpus provenance (all NICE/NHS/WHO, all cited), query construction, and live retrieval (a cholesterol query returns a lipid passage at rank 1).
+- **5 tests pass:** splitter size limits, the corpus (every passage is from NICE, NHS or WHO and has a citation), query building, and retrieval (a cholesterol query returns a lipid passage first).
-- Index: 32 chunks, 384-d, `all-MiniLM-L6-v2`, persisted to `src/app/rag/index/`.
+- Index: 32 chunks, 384 dimensions, `all-MiniLM-L6-v2`, saved in

-**Phase 5 exit criteria met — ready for Phase 6 (LLM recommendation engine) on approval.**
+  `src/app/rag/index/`.